zNaLa/docs/docs/Settings.md

 When enabled, Rythm will send a message to announce when a song has started playing.

 :::caution
-The messages go to where your last command is.
+The messages go to the channel in which the command was used.
 :::

 To enable or disable song announcements, use the following command:<br/>